goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 ![Image of word2vec ex5planation](/assets/blog_assets/evolution_of_llms/22.webp)

 But one day I ran into a cheese (yellow cheese) which had the same cheesiness as the white cheese.
-Now how do I differntiate between the two? well cheese has many other properties (or features from the ML perspective).
+Now how do I differentiate between the two? well cheese has many other properties (or features from the ML perspective).
 Like protein!!

 ![Image of word2vec explanation](/assets/blog_assets/evolution_of_llms/23.webp)